LibertyDSNP/spec/pages/DSNP/Types/Reaction.md

 ### signature

-- MUST be an [Announcement Signature](../Signatures.md) over the all fields except the signature field
+- MUST be an [Announcement Signature](../Signatures.md) over all fields except the signature field

 ## Non-Normative

 ### Likes

-Generic "likes" should default use the `"❤️"` or unicode `U+FE0F` as the emoji in the reaction.
+Generic "likes" should default to the `"❤️"` or Unicode `U+FE0F` as the emoji in the reaction.